zaiisao/Documentation/en/Interactive Broadcast/1_to_1_class_teacher_web.md

 ## Open-source demo project

-Agora provides an open-source demo for [One-to-one Online Class](https://github.com/AgoraIO-Usecase/eEducation/tree/master/education_web) on GitHub to download as a source code reference.
+Agora provides an open-source demo for [One-to-one Class](https://github.com/AgoraIO-Usecase/eEducation/tree/master/education_web) on GitHub to download as a source code reference.